sitamgithub-MSIT/TextSnap/README.md

   - `exception.py`: This file contains the exception handling for the project.

 - `app.py`: The main file that contains the Gradio application for the OCR task.
-- `requirements.txt`: The file that contains the required dependencies for the project.
+- `requirements.txt`: The file containing the project's required dependencies.
 - `LICENSE`: The license file for the project.
 - `README.md`: The README file that contains information about the project.
 - `assets`: The folder that contains the screenshots for working on the application.